|Applies to: Intune in the classic portal|

 - From the Language drop-down list, choose the language in which apps from the Microsoft Store for Business will be displayed in the Intune console.
 Regardless of the language in which they are displayed, they will be installed in the end user's language when available.

 - On the Microsoft Store for Business page, choose Sync now to synchronize the apps you've purchased from the store with Intune.

 - In the Apps workspace, choose Apps > Volume-Purchased Apps to view the apps you can deploy, and to verify that your purchased apps were imported correctly.
 The apps in this node are displayed with the total number of licenses you own, and the number of licenses you have available.
 For example, you can purchase the Company Portal app (online licensed) from the Microsoft Store for Business, sync it to the Intune console and then deploy this as a required app in to the required Windows 10 devices.

 You deploy apps from the store in the same way you deploy any other Intune app.
 For more information, see Deploy apps in Microsoft Intune.
 When you deploy a Microsoft Store for Business app, a license is used by each user who installs the app.
 If you use all of the available licenses for a deployed app, you will not be able to deploy any more copies.
 You must take one of the following actions:

 - Reduce the scope of the current deployment to target only the users you have sufficient licenses for.

-- Buy more copies of the app from the Windows Store for Business.
+- Buy more copies of the app from the Microsoft Store for Business.

 Deployed apps are only available to the user who originally enrolled the device.
 No other users can access the app.